swhitt/centos-apache-passenger/README.markdown

     sudo /opt/ruby-enterprise/bin/passenger-install-nginx-module

 Note - our firewall blocks outgoing FTP access.
 The PCRE installation uses a hardcoded FTP address to download its tar.gz.
-You can edit the file using sudo vi `/opt/ruby-enterprise/bin/passenger-config --root`/bin/passenger-install-nginx-module and change the url line in the download\_and\_extract\_pcre method tourl = "http://voxel.dl.sourceforge.net/sourceforge/pcre/#{basename}".
+You can edit the file using sudo vi `/opt/ruby-enterprise/bin/passenger-config --root`/bin/passenger-install-nginx-module and change the url line in the download\_and\_extract\_pcre method to url = "http://voxel.dl.sourceforge.net/sourceforge/pcre/#{basename}".

     cd ~/src
     git clone git://github.com/swhitt/centos-nginx-passenger.git